dortania/OpenCore-Install-Guide/config-laptop.plist/broadwell.md

 | MacBookPro11,5 | Quad Core 45W | iGPU: Iris Pro 5200 + dGPU: R9 M370X | 15" |
 | iMac16,1 | NUC Systems | HD 6000/Iris Pro 6200 |  N/A |

+**Note**: MacBook8,1 was dropped in macOS Monterey.
+If running macOS Monterey, select another model.

 Run GenSMBIOS, pick option 1 for downloading MacSerial and Option 3 for selecting out SMBIOS.
 This will give us an output similar to the following:

 ```sh